Volunteer to Plant Trees

 Community tree plantings take place each spring and fall.
 For more information, check out our tree planting schedule this spring.
 Volunteers are asked to wear long pants, closed-toed shoes and to dress for the weather.
 All plantings will be held rain, snow or shine.
 Feel free to bring a reusable water bottle.
 All necessary tools will be provided by the Western Pennsylvania Conservancy and our partners.

-The Western Pennsylvania Conservancy has worked in 11 neighborhoods to plant hundreds of trees this season.
-Help make the Pittsburgh region greener by registering for a TreeVitalize, Pittsburgh Redbud Project or Trees for Johnstown volunteer tree plantings in the fall.
+The Western Pennsylvania Conservancy has worked in 11 neighborhoods to plant hundreds of trees in 2019 and is looking to continue this work into 2020!
+Help make the Pittsburgh region greener by registering for a TreeVitalize or Pittsburgh Redbud Project volunteer tree plantings this spring.
 Pre-registration is required.
-For more information on how to get involved with community tree plantings or to register, please contact Lauren Fike at 412-586-2386 or firstname.lastname@example.org.
+For more information on how to get involved with community tree plantings or to register, please contact Alicia Wehrle at 412-586-2386 or AWehrle@paconserve.org.

 The Western Pennsylvania Conservancy considers applicants and volunteers without regard to race, color, religion, ancestry, national origin, age, sex, sexual preference, disability, marital status or veteran status.